jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   gains Advantage.

   ### 12. Flush Out
-  Each time a model affected by this protocol makes a ranged attack against a target within 12", the target cannot make Cover saves.
+  Each time a model affected by this protocol makes a ranged attack against a target unit within 12", if that unit is Partially Obscured, make attacks as if it were Completely Visible, and if it is Heavily Obscured, make attacks as if it is Partially Obscured.

   ### 13. Lock Down
   Units affected by this protocol gain the **Objective Secured** special rule.
 If a model in such a unit already has this